SystemsApproach/private5g/software/directory.rst

-This section identifies all the Aether-related repositories, with the OnRamp repos listed at the end serving as the starting point for a user that wants to come up-to-speed on the rest of the system.
+This section identifies all the Aether-related repositories, with the OnRamp repos listed at the end serving as the starting point for anyone that wants to come up-to-speed on the rest of the system.

 Source Repos
 ~~~~~~~~~~~~~~~~